UffizziCloud/uffizzi-cluster-operator/README.md

 # Uffizzi Cluster Operator

-A Kubernetes operator for creating ephemeral clusters.
+A Kubernetes operator for creating fully managed virtual clusters.

 - [x] Create a VCluster.
 - [x] Install Helm and Source Controller in the VCluster.